Data2Semantics/powerlaws/README.md

 Any data can have a power law fit to it.
 To ascertain whether the power law is a proper model, we must calculate the significance.
-To do this, we generate a large number of synthetic datasets like our original dataset and fit a model to it.
+To do this, we generate a large number of synthetic data sets like our original data set and fit a model to it.
 We then calculate the KS statistic between the generated data and its model.
-The ratio of generated datasets with a distance higher than that of our fit is the probability of seeing a fit as 'bad' as ours given that the data comes from a power law distribution.
+The ratio of generated data sets with a distance higher than that of our fit is the probability of seeing a fit as 'bad' as ours given that the data comes from a power law distribution.